The Oregon Weather Station - From Basic to Professional Systems

 How do Oregon Weather Stations compare with other brands, and is there an Oregon Weather Station just right for you?

 First up, the Oregon Weather Station range includes a strong selection of attractively designed display consoles/receivers, most of which can be wall or desk mounted.
-Almost all of them are excellent time keepers, and reset themselves every day through automatic radio contact with the atomic clock in Colorado.
+Almost all of them are excellent time keepers, and reset themselves every day through automatic radio contact with the atomic clock in Colorado (or the alternative clocks in Europe and the UK).
 Outdoor sensors are compact and attractive.

 On a company level, Oregon Scientific is the American subsidiary of a multinational company, and is based, as you might expect, in Oregon.
 They have a strong record for quality, imagination and innovation in the field of small electronic instruments - as well as weather stations they manufacture digital cameras, voice recorders, clocks and telecommunications equipment.
-Retail support is strong.
+Retail support is strong, although some customers feel it could be improved.

 Keep in mind that although there is plenty to like in Oregon Weather Stations, there are other strong manufacturers and you may benefit from a wider search.